pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 * Avoid existing function names (e.g. `mean`), though you can combine these with other words to create a more descriptive name (e.g. `precip_mean`).
 * Use nouns for variable names (e.g. `weight_kg`), and verbs for function names (e.g. `convert_kg_lb`).
 * Avoid using dots in object names - e.g. `precip.boulder` - dots have a special meaning in **Python** (for methods - the dot indicates a function that is connected to a particular **Python** object) and other programming languages.
-  * Instead, use underscores `precip_boulder`.
+  * Instead, use underscores for snake case: `precip_boulder`.

 ## Recommendations for naming conventions

 ### Best practices for directory and file names

-We suggest that you use directory and file names that contain words that describe the contents of the file or directory, separated using dashes - like this:
+We suggest that you use directory and file names that contain words that describe the contents of the file or directory, separated using dashes `-` or underscores `_` like this:

 `lower-case-with-dashes`

+`snake_case_with_underscores`

 Directory and files names should be kept as short and concise as possible, while also clearly indicating what is contained within the directory or file.